 Why are older people at risk?

 Many older people are less concerned about STIs than they should be, and a lack of awareness about the dangers of STIs can make you more susceptible to getting one.
+One of the reasons is that the exponential growth in cases of STI means they were much less common when older people were dating.

 Finally, many older people today grew up in an era when sex education wasn’t widely taught, and what was taught may not have been particularly accurate or useful.
 As a result, many older people may walk around with assumptions about their sexual health that aren’t always true, which may put them in danger.